cyph/pqcrypto.js/packages/falcon/README.md

 ## Overview

-The [FALCON](https://falcon-sign.info) post-quantum cryptographic signing scheme compiled to WebAssembly using [Emscripten](https://github.com/kripken/emscripten).
+The [Falcon](https://falcon-sign.info) post-quantum cryptographic signing scheme compiled to WebAssembly using [Emscripten](https://github.com/kripken/emscripten).
-A simple JavaScript wrapper is provided to make FALCON easy to use in Web applications.
+A simple JavaScript wrapper is provided to make Falcon easy to use in Web applications.

 N.B.
-Unless interoperability with other FALCON implementations is a hard requirement, it is recommended to use [superfalcon](https://github.com/cyph/pqcrypto.js/tree/master/packages/superfalcon) instead.
+Unless interoperability with other Falcon implementations is a hard requirement, it is recommended to use [superfalcon](https://github.com/cyph/pqcrypto.js/tree/master/packages/superfalcon) instead.